O.S. GF40 GAS ENGINE

-Author: Thayer Syme
+Thayer Syme [email protected]

 As most AMA members are aware, O.S.
 Engines is well known and respected for producing some of the finest model airplane engines ever made.
 The company's detailing is exemplary and performance is first rate.

 What you may not know is that O.S. was established in 1936 to produce miniature steam engines and also introduced its first gasoline model airplane engine that same year.
 Forty years later, O.S. introduced the first four-stroke engine to the RC market.
-It met with considerable success and remains enthusiastically sought after by engine collectors.
+It was met with considerable success and remains enthusiastically sought after by engine collectors.

 Along the way, O.S. has given us a staggering array of glow, gasoline, and diesel engines.
 Its current line includes 67 single- and multi-cylinder engines for aircraft, marine, and surface use.
 I can't recall a single negative conversation about O.S. products during my 35 years in RC, and if I have had any, they haven't been numerous or memorable.

-Last year, I discovered O.S. released its first four-stroke gasoline engine: the GF40.
+Last year, I discovered that O.S. had released its first four-stroke gasoline engine: the GF40.
 At 40cc, this engine promises to be a welcome option for modelers with larger aircraft looking for the economy of a gasoline engine and the distinctive exhaust note only a four-stroke engine can deliver.

 I quickly learned that the GF40's power output is approximately equivalent to that of the earlier O.S.
 GT33 two-stroke engine, making it the perfect option for those 25–30cc models that deserve more power and a more realistic sound.